James 2:26 tells us, “For as the body without the spirit is dead, so faith without works is dead also.”

 Prayerfully.
 Our missionaries need our prayers!
 We keep in close contact with them so that we can pray specifically for their needs.

 Practically.
 Imagine how it would be to be separated from your family and friends and everything comfortable and familiar, travel to a foreign land, possibly learn a new language, become accustomed to a new culture, and develop new relationships.
 Although our missionary families love to tell about people whose lives have been touched with the gospel of Jesus, they would also tell you that at times it’s very lonely, and they long for fellowship with believers from home.
 That’s why groups and individuals travel to visit our missionary families.
-During these visits, we are able to help them with projects and other work they need done, as well as encourage them with fellowship.
+During these visits, we are able to help them with projects and other work they need to be done, as well as encourage them with fellowship.
 Each team that goes on a mission trip spends months in evangelism training and equipping before leaving for the work of ministry.

 Monetarily.
 Did you know that when you purchase a specialty coffee drink or any of the other items for sale in the Fishers of Men Café you are helping to support missions work?
 All the proceeds from items sold in the Café go entirely to support our missionaries.
 Watch for announcements about “Burrito Sunday” once a month and other special dining opportunities that also support our missionaries.

 The Renewal Center, founded in 1997 by Miracle Hill Ministries, is a long-term, residential, substance-abuse treatment facility for women.
 This program reaches out to women who have experienced physical and sexual violence and are, therefore, at a higher risk for substance abuse.
 The program offers freedom from life-dominating addictions through a relationship with Jesus Christ and following spiritual and practical principles taught in the Bible.